 - All states

-Joe* knows his family has a history of heart disease, but he hasn’t tracked his blood pressure for years.
-In a recent wellness visit, though, the primary care physician refers him to a cardiologist after discovering high blood pressure that may require specialized management.
+Consider the example of a hypothetical employee, Joe.*** In a wellness visit, Joe’s primary care physician refers him to a cardiologist after discovering high blood pressure that may require specialized management.

 3 Key Takeaways